 What’s special and distinct about the District

-In sum, the District is the only local entity working in voluntary, non-regulatory conservation, restoration, and stewardship, which is eligible to go for a tax-base.
+In sum, the District is the only local entity working in voluntary, non-regulatory conservation, restoration, and stewardship, which is eligible to be funded by a tax-base.
 Because of its history, the District is uniquely positioned among the local conservation organizations to work with farmers, foresters, landowners, and urban residents.

 - The District can leverage federal and state programs and connect those programs to local conservation and restoration work.